 Use the interactive map below to zoom in and learn more about each besieged community.
 For further information on the map format, data, and classifications, check out the Map Guide.
 Finally, for background on the project and our data gathering methodology, please see the ‘About‘ page.
-Stay tuned for our quarterly reports, which are scheduled to be launched in February 2016.
+Stay tuned for our next quarterly report.

 - Besieged – These are the areas that have been under long-term siege (6+ months), and are currently being monitored by the Siege Watch project, and they are further broken down into a Tier classification.
 These classifications are described in more detail in the next section.